sameeranjoshi

 GNU Compiler Collection(GCC)

-I collaborated with a Google Summer of Code(GSoC) candidate in working for the GCC Compiler infrastructure for finding bugs in GCC compiler.
-It was fun experience in getting into the compiler world by fuzing the compiler.
-I was fortunate to be guided by many amazing open source compiler developers Siddhesh Poyarekar, Prathamesh Kulkarni, Andi Kleen.
+He collaborated with a Google Summer of Code(GSoC) candidate on the GCC Compiler infrastructure to find bugs in the GCC compiler, extending the Time award research project Csmith for GCC C99 Language extensions.
+It was a fun experience getting into the compiler world by fuzzing the compiler.

 Talks, blogs, miscellaneous and other fun stuff